-- For panel sessions that include individual presentations, identify separate presentations (for example, “Speaker 1” and “Speaker 2”) and provide titles for each presentation.
+- For panel sessions that include individual presentations, identify separate presentations (for example, “Speaker 1” and “Speaker 2”) and provided titles for each presentation.

 Sponsored Session (optional)

-Please enter a group name if the session is sponsored by a TYCA regional affiliate, a CCCC standing group or SIG, or another professional group affiliated with NCTE.
+Please enter the group name if the session is sponsored by a TYCA regional affiliate, a TYCA special interest network, a CCCC standing group or SIG, or another professional group affiliated with NCTE.